Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Additional Results

-\paragraph{Robustness of Critical Offset Computation} In Table~\ref{tab:offset} we compute the critical offset for state lower house geographies by repeatedly running chains with a higher offset $\Delta$ from the base acceptable $\tau$.
-In our case, we default to $\tau = 5\%$, and $\Delta$ is increased in increments of 0.5\%.
+\paragraph{Population Balance and Critical Offsets} In Table~\ref{tab:offset} we compute no offset discrepancy rates and the critical offsets for state lower and upper house geographies.
+The critical offsets are computed by repeatedly running chains with a higher offset $\Delta$ from the base acceptable $\tau$.
+For each geography, starting at $\Delta = 0$, we sample an ensemble using a population tolerance threshold in $\textsf{demo}$ of $5\% - \Delta$, and check whether any plan exceeds a 5\% population tolerance.
+If this there does not exist such a plan in the ensemble, the critical offset is $\Delta$, otherwise we increase $\Delta$ by 0.05\% and repeat the procedure.
+The average and standard deviation are computed over 10 experimental runs.
+We default to $\tau = 5\%$, and $\Delta$ is increased in increments of 0.05\%.
 We repeat this computation ten times for each geography to observe the variation in critical offset between runs.
-In 17 of the 45 geographies, every test yielded the same critical offset.
-The largest deviation we observed between the smallest and largest critical offset for a geography was 0.3\% for the Wyoming state lower house, with all other geographies having deviations no greater than 0.2\%.
+The largest deviation we observed between the smallest and largest critical offset for a geography was 0.55\% for the Montana state lower house, with all other geographies having deviations no greater than 0.5\%.
+We also report what are synthetic model would predict for no offset discrepancy rate and critical offset for each geography, as described in Section~\ref{sec:why-offsets-work}.

-\paragraph{Robustness to Geounit Type} All results in the paper were reported for chains using the census block group as the base unit of district composition.
-In Table~\ref{tab:block_chains} we report results for our critical offset computations using chains that are composed districts from census blocks, the smallest unit of geography defined in the census hierarchy which is commonly used as the smallest geographic unit in redistricting.
+\paragraph{Robustness to Geounit Type} All results in the paper were reported for chains using either precincts or census block groups as the base unit of district composition.
+In Table~\ref{tab:block_chains} we report results for our critical offset computations using chains that are composed from census blocks, the smallest unit of geography defined in the census hierarchy which is sometimes used as the base unit in redistricting.
 Due to computational constraints, we only report results for three legislative geographies: RI state lower house, RI state upper house, and CT state lower house.
 In all three geographies, we found that using blocks instead of block groups led to an increase in both no-offset discrepancy rate and critical offset.
+See Section~\ref{sec:limitations} for additional discussion about the possible effects of the choice of geounit.